developmentseed/landsat-api/README.md

 ## Landsat8 Metadata API

 This is an API for NASA/USGS Landsat-8 images.
-Landsat-api enables you to make date, text and geospatial queries on Landsat-8 metadata.
+Landsat-api enables you to make geospatial, date and text queries on Landsat-8 metadata.

 The metadata is released in csv format by USGS on a daily basis.
 You can download the raw metadata from [here](http://landsat.usgs.gov/metadata_service/bulk_metadata_files/LANDSAT_8.csv).

 Landsat-api needs a database for storage and query of the metadata.
 It supports both Elasticsearch and MongoDb as data stores.

-Landsat-api powers a number of projects including [Libra](https://libra.developmentseed.org) and AstoriDigtal's [Imagery Browser](https://fetch.astrodigital.com).
+Landsat-api powers a number of projects including [Libra](https://libra.developmentseed.org) and AstroDigtal's [Imagery Browser](https://fetch.astrodigital.com).

 #### Dependencies